-The purpose of these guidelines is to set out clearly the obligations of partners to monitor CSF funded projects, the reporting requirements of Irish Aid and the role of Irish Aid in project monitoring.
+The purpose of these guidelines is to set out clearly partners' obligations to monitor CSF funded projects, Irish Aid's reporting requirements and Irish Aid's role in project monitoring.

-These guidelines are informed by the CSF 2010 Application Guidelines, particularly Section 7: Accountability: Monitoring, Reporting and Evaluation, and must be read in conjunction with the terms and conditions established in the project contract.
+These guidelines are informed by the CSF 2011 Application Guidelines, particularly Section 7: Accountability: Monitoring, Reporting and Evaluation, and must be read in conjunction with the terms and conditions established in the project contract.